Researchers are interested in what causes cancer pain, as well as how to cope and treat it.

 Tests in people with cancer are called clinical trials.
 Until researchers complete a study and find that a new treatment works, doctors can’t use that treatment for cancer pain.

 As well as research into different types of cancer and treatment, there is research going on into pain control and how we feel pain.
-Doctors are looking at how we assess pain and different ways to control pain.
+Doctors are looking at how healthcare workers assess pain and different ways to control pain.

 Assessing cancer pain